SpoonLabs/astor-experiments/cardumen-patches/README.md

 Explanation about  the folders:

 1. `unformatted-patches` contains all the Cardumen patches.
-Due to a bug in our tool, the diffs have a wrong line number, which correspond to the line number of the files *after* removing the comments and JavaDoc.
+Due to a bug in our tool, the diffs have  wrong line numbers, which correspond to the line number of the files *after* removing the comments and JavaDoc.

 2. `patches` folder contains a subset of patches with the correct line numbers.